Bed and Breakfast Inns

 Recent Developments

-• Producer prices for travel accommodation firms, which includes bed and breakfasts, rose 1.2% in July compared to a year ago after rising 1.9% in the previous July-versus-July annual comparison, according to the latest US Bureau of Labor Statistics data.
-Employment by bed and breakfast inns sank 13.8% year over year in July, its lowest level for the month since the pandemic, BLS data show.
-Average wages at travel accommodation firms stayed flat YoY in July at $20.51 per hour.
-Wages at travel accommodation firms have been trending downward this year since peaking in December 2023.
+• Producer prices for travel accommodation firms, which includes bed and breakfasts, rose 2.4% in September compared to a year ago after rising 4.5% in the previous September-versus-September annual comparison, according to the latest US Bureau of Labor Statistics data.
+Meanwhile, employment by bed and breakfast inns sank 12.6% year over year in September, its lowest level for the month since the pandemic, BLS data show.
+Average wages at travel accommodation firms rose 2.1% over the same period to $20.90 per hour.
+Rising consumer expenditures – up 2.9% YoY in August – are supporting rising prices and wages for lodging providers.

 • With the peak summer travel season behind us, leisure travel demand is expected to soften this fall.
 In recent earnings calls, hotel and travel company executives have cited lethargic domestic leisure demand from US consumers, The Wall Street Journal reports.
 The slowdown coincides with record-high room rates in many markets.
 According to August year-to-date data from CoStar Group, 20% of the reporting hotels in the top 25 US markets charged an average daily rate of at least $200, up from 13% in 2019.
 Price-sensitive consumers who aren’t staying home say they’re trading down to cheaper accommodations, which may favor competitively priced bed and breakfast inns.
 Consumers started to trade down from pricier hotels and go with cheaper options this June, according to a Morning Consult Economic Intelligence index that tracked consumer spending on hotels.
 High hotel room rates also affect the length of stay.